 Additionally, we will be collecting contact information in the event we need to make a participant aware of potential exposure to COVID-19.
 Attendees who do not follow these requirements will not be able to participate.
 You can learn more about our policy and guidance at www.go.wisc.edu/extensionevents.

 1034 County Highway A

 Hudson, WI 54016

-St. Croix County, Carpenter Nature Center, and The Friends of Willow River & Kinnickinnic State Parks are partnering to offer the Wisconsin Master Naturalist volunteer training.
-We will usually meet on the 4th Saturday of the month May-October.
+St. Croix County, Carpenter Nature Center, and The Friends of Willow River & Kinnickinnic State Parks are partnering to offer the Wisconsin Master Naturalist training.
+We will meet one Saturday a month May-October.
 The training will include some classroom time, but will focus mostly on local and regional field experiences to exceptional sites for learning in our topic areas (geology, ecology, plant communities, wildlife, interpretation, water, and human impacts).
 Many regional experts will be sharing their knowledge, research, tips, and inspiration with us as they lead or present parts of the training.